riyas2327/atlas-examples-terraform/rails/README.md

 ### Configure the application to deploy to AWS
 Now that Atlas has your application code, you must tell it how to package the code and create an AMI.
-This is done with a *build configuration*, which is the file `django-ami.json` in the ops/prod folder.
+This is done with a *build configuration*, which is the file `rails-ami.json` in the ops/prod folder.
 Update the build configuration sections `push` and `post-processors` with your Atlas username.
 The `push` section creates the build configuration in Atlas, and the `post-processors` section tells the build to output an AMI.
-Run `packer push -create django-ami` in the directory with `django-ami.json` to create the build configuration in Atlas.
+Run `packer push -create rails-ami` in the directory with `rails-ami.json` to create the build configuration in Atlas.

 Also note the `variables` section, which holds aws keys.
-To securely store them in Atlas, click on your django-ami build configuration in the [Operations tab](https://atlas.hashicorp.com/operations), then "Variables" in the left navigation.
+To securely store them in Atlas, click on your rails-ami build configuration in the [Operations tab](https://atlas.hashicorp.com/operations), then "Variables" in the left navigation.

 Enter your aws_secret_key and aws_access_key, which you can find in your [AWS console](http://aws.amazon.com/console/).
-Now run `packer push django-ami` and the variables will be accessible by the build configuration.
+Now run `packer push rails-ami` and the variables will be accessible by the build configuration.

 Finally, you must link your application pushed in step one to the build configuration just created.
-To do this, click on your django-ami build configuration in the [Operations tab](https://atlas.hashicorp.com/operations), then "Linked Applications" in the left navigation.
+To do this, click on your rails-ami build configuration in the [Operations tab](https://atlas.hashicorp.com/operations), then "Linked Applications" in the left navigation.
 Enter your username and application name, then set the Path equal to "/app".
 This tells the build